ptomulik/testmd/md/README.md

 This action retrieves an array of releases from a remote GitHub repository using GitHub [List releases](https://docs.github.com/en/free-pro-team@latest/rest/reference/repos#list-releases) API.
-By default, complete array of remote releases is returned (in JSON format).
+By default, complete array of remote releases is returned, as retrieved by the API client.
 By configuring certain options (action's inputs), the retrieved array may be processed (filtered, sorted, etc..) before it gets outputted.

 Some GitHub repositories exist only to post-process assets created by upstream repositories.
 A repository that builds Docker images with assets released by an